 What needs to happen for Lance to reach his NFL potential if he decides to declare?
 His physical talent will be enough to get him drafted early in the first round, but it will all depend on the surrounding situation for him (like most quarterbacks).
 If you look at the current draft odds going off of the Super Bowl betting lines, teams like the Jacksonville Jaguars, New York Jets, and Las Vegas Raiders are all picking top-10, while teams such as the Chicago Bears are in the top-20.
 All of these teams could potentially need a quarterback in the draft next year, and that’s without considering a team trading up.

-Each of these teams has an experienced veteran that would be ahead of Lance that can help his development, while also having talent around him that can help ease the burden of being a young starter in the NFL.
+Each of these teams has an experienced veteran that would be ahead of Lance that can help his development.
+They all have talent around him that can help ease the burden of being a young starter in the NFL.
 Pairing Lance with an offensive coordinator like Gary Kubiak or Joe Brady would be excellent for his development as well.

 Can Trey Lance break the rules?

 Lance, on a physical platform, has one of the highest ceilings of any quarterback in recent memory.
 He can make any NFL-level throw, can fit the ball into tight windows, throw with excellent touch downfield, and is great at improvising and making positive plays.
 His ability as a runner is second to none.
 The accuracy as a pure drop-back passer isn’t excellent, however, and must be fine-tuned.

-However, Lance must retrofit his mental game in order to reach his NFL potential.
-He has to prove that he can shoulder the load of being a high-volume passer and prove that the errors with his mental game are more a product of his environment than his ability.
+Despite being incredibly talented, Lance must retrofit his mental game and fix his accuracy in order to reach his NFL potential.
+He has to prove that he can shoulder the load of being a high-volume passer.
+He must prove that his mental acuity is more a product of his environment than his ability.
 Lance is a stereotypical “boom or bust” quarterback.
-If he can match his mental acuity with his jaw-dropping physical gifts, there’s nothing stopping Lance from breaking the mold of predecessors ahead of him.
+If he can match his mental acuity with his jaw-dropping physical gifts, there’s nothing stopping Lance.
 Time will tell.